The ladies served the midday meal al fresco.

 "I don't suppose he was a bad reporter, for an amateur," conceded Charles.
 "But there wasn't that much he didn't get wrong.
 No eggs full of scent, for a start, and the dancing is a little more energetic than he described."

-Murdoch had cleared one of the cluster of courtyards behind the hacienda to make a dancing floor, lighting it with strings of red and yellow Chinese lanterns.
-The band, a smattering of local men with a little musical talent and a little more enthusiasm, belted out dance tunes that had the couples hoofing it at a much merrier pace than the stately measures witnessed by Richard Dana almost forty years before.
+Murdoch had cleared the cluster of courtyards behind the hacienda to give what Johnny called a 'fiesta'.
+Tables were set around three sides of the largest courtyard, groaning with food and drink, while a fire blazed in a pit in a smaller yard that led from it,with what looked like an entire cow turning on the spit.
+Dutch ovens set on trivets over the flames baked biscuits and potatoes.
+The central area of the main courtyard was their dancing floor, lit with strings of red and yellow Chinese lanterns The band, a smattering of local men with a little musical talent and a little more enthusiasm, belted out dance tunes that had the couples hoofing it at a much merrier pace than the stately measures witnessed by Richard Dana almost forty years before.

 "I read that bit to Johnny last night."
 Scott leaned up against a pillar, watching the dancing.
 One of the yellow lanterns swung perilously close to his ear.

 Charles allowed an eyebrow to arch upwards.
 Couldn't Johnny have read it for himself, then?
 "What did he say?"

 "That you only get cologne in eggs at carnivals and fiestas and only if you're rich.
 A poor working man can't afford to... er, spoil his clothes with perfume—"

 "What I said was that a poor workin' man can't afford to have his only shirt smell like a two-bit whore looking for work on a Saturday night."